Jo Stafford: The Pied Pipers

-When Frank Sinatra joined the Dorsey band, the Pied Pipers provided backing vocals for his recordings.
+When Frank Sinatra joined the Dorsey band, he and the Pied Pipers often performed together on songs, alternating between his solos and him singing with the group.
+Sometimes they both had solos as well as being in the group.
+Stafford commented that he was very careful to blend his voice with theirs when singing with them.
 Their version of "I'll Never Smile Again" topped the Billboard Chart for 12 weeks in 1940 and helped to establish Sinatra as a singer.
 Stafford, Sinatra, and the Pied Pipers toured extensively with Dorsey during their three years as part of his orchestra, giving concerts at venues across the United States.
 Stafford made her first solo recording—"Little Man with a Candy Cigar"—in 1941, after Dorsey agreed to her request to record solo.
 Her public debut as a soloist with the band occurred at New York's Hotel Astor in May 1942.
 Bill Davidson of Collier's reported in 1951 that because Stafford weighed in excess of 180 lb, Dorsey was reluctant to give her a leading vocal role in his orchestra, believing she was not sufficiently glamorous for the part.
 However, Peter Levinson's 2005 biography of Dorsey offers a different account.
 Stafford recalls that she was overweight, but Dorsey did not try hiding her because of it.

 In November 1942, the Pied Pipers had a disagreement with Dorsey when he fired Clark Yocum, a guitarist and vocalist who had replaced Billy Wilson in the lineup, when he mistakenly gave the bandleader misdirections at a railroad station in Portland, Oregon.
 The remaining three members then quit in an act of solidarity.
 At the time, the number-one song in the United States was "There Are Such Things" by Frank Sinatra and the Pied Pipers.
 Sinatra also left Dorsey that year.
-Following their departure from the orchestra, the Pied Pipers played a series of vaudeville dates in the Eastern United States; when they returned to California, they were signed to appear in the 1943 Universal Pictures movie Gals Incorporated.
+Following their departure from the orchestra, the Pied Pipers played a series of vaudeville dates in the Eastern United States.
+When they returned to California, they were signed to appear in the 1943 Universal Pictures movie Gals Incorporated.
 From there, they joined the NBC Radio show Bob Crosby and Company.
-In addition to working with Bob Crosby, they also appeared on radio shows hosted by Sinatra and Johnny Mercer, and were one of the first groups signed to Mercer's new label, Capitol Records, which was founded in 1942.
+In addition to working with Bob Crosby, they also appeared on radio shows hosted by Sinatra and Johnny Mercer and were one of the first groups signed to Mercer's new label, Capitol Records, which was founded in 1942.
 Weston, who left Dorsey's band in 1940 to work with Dinah Shore, became music director at Capitol.